Pritom2357/Basic-NodeJS-Template/README.md

 ---

 ## Why this exists
-When I start a full‑stack project usually I have to:
+When I start a full‑stack project usually I have to 😫😫:
 - Register / login / email verify
 - Password reset / change
 - Manage profile + avatar